What is the most important information I should know about aztreonam?

 You should not use aztreonam if you are allergic to it.

-Especially tell your doctor if you are allergic to any other drugs, including:
+Tell your doctor if you are allergic to any type of antibiotic.

 How should I use aztreonam?